e18e/e18e/docs/blog/november-contributions-showcase.md

 Our other social accounts will likely stick around for archive purposes, but we will most actively be posting on Bluesky.

-If you haven't already yet, you can [follow us here](https://bsky.app/profile/e18e.dev)!
+If you haven't already yet, you can [follow us on Bluesky](https://bsky.app/profile/e18e.dev)!

 ## Get involved